-The NCBE forms are available in the Office of Admissions and Student Records.
+The NCBE forms are mailed from the Louisiana Supreme Court Committee on Bar Admissions or will be available in the Office of Admissions and Student Records.

 Different states may require character-and-fitness investigations prior to admission to the State Bar.
 Please contact the appropriate State Bar for information.